frankiejol/adrada-movie/README.md

 Creates a movie from a bunch of short videos, pictures and an audio file

 # requires
+- perl
 - ffmpeg
-- perl
-- some perl modules
-- ImageMagick

 ## Perl modules

 - libimage-exiftool-perl
+- perlmagick
+- libimage-size-perl